albireox/boson/README.md

 yarn start
 ```

-You can package the application with
+The application can be package for distribution with

 ```console
 yarn build